 Manasquan Reservoir (Howell).
 Take the loop around the reservoir or explore some of the trails surrounding it, too.
 You never know what you might find!

 D&R Canal (Trenton to New Brunswick).
-This path spans a ton of miles along the D&R canal (and state park), so you and your dog can pick it up anywhere and watch the cyclists and boaters along the way.
+This path spans many miles along the D&R canal (and state park), so you and your dog can pick it up anywhere and watch the cyclists and boaters along the way.

 Hartshorne Woods Park (Atlantic Highlands).
 Hike through history at this historic park overlooking the New York Harbor.